OKyne1/ot_genome_project/2_annotation_scripts/3_rage_classification/README.md

 - Need to make it work for contigs
 - Need to tie the scripts together
 - May want to make the scripts more readable/shorter by breaking them into smaller functions/chunks
+- Handle the identification of complete RAGEs with truncated genes